Tools to make collaboration with your team a breeze

 The shared application in Screenhero feels almost native, as sharing can be limited to a single window.
 Each user gets his own mouse, which is a great benefit of the application.
 You can point to a location on the screen without stealing control from your partner.

 At the same time, Screenhero has some disadvantages, namely, it doesn’t support Linux and it still requires a lot of bandwidth.

 At this point it is important to note that Screenhero was acquired by Slack in January 2015 – this is the only way to receive a Screenhero invite nowadays.

 There are also some alternative products to Screenhero: join.me button, Surfly, Upscope Screen Sharing for Intercom, USE Together, etc.

-Managing remote team can be tricky, but being armed with some useful developer collaboration tools will definitely help to make this process way more smooth and effective.
-As it was already mentioned, it’s extremely important to use these tools in a right way, be it remote pair programming tools or code collaboration tools.
+Managing a remote team can be tricky, but being armed with some useful developer collaboration tools will definitely help to make this process way more smooth and effective.
+As it was already mentioned, it’s extremely important to use these tools in the right way, be it remote pair programming tools or code collaboration tools.

 Mariia: Absolutely agree.
 There are so many collaborative coding tools that are booming because outsourcing is becoming even more popular.
 So nowadays, it is often almost a non-issue to manage teams and structure their work in the most efficient way on a remote basis.

 Mariia is leading the international direction in LENAL.
 She took a significant part in creating the main sales, partnerships and PR/marketing strategies in a number of companies.
 Moreover, Mariia is training sales interns and broadening the network of Clients and Partners all around the globe.